sentilo/sentilo/docs/technical_faq.rst

 https://developers.google.com/maps/documentation/javascript/get-api-key
 and create one.

-You can define the API key inside the :literal:`sentilo/sentilo-catalog-web/src/main/resources/properties/catalog-config.properties` configuration file:
+You can define the API key inside the :literal:`/etc/sentilo/sentilo-catalog.conf` configuration file:

 .. code:: properties

    # Google API key to use Google Maps
-   google.api.key=<your key>
+   sentilo.catalog.map.google.key=<your key>

 --------------

-Remember you'll have to recompile sentilo-catalog-web redeploy the sentilo-catalog-web.war after that.
+Remember you'll have to restart tomcat in order to let sentilo-catalog-web.war reload these changes.

 I created a provider and immediately after that, an observation using the new provider’s token is rejected with 401 “Invalid credential”